sfackler/cargo-sls-distribution/README.md

 # Defaults to false.
 git_version = true

-# A map of extended manifest attributes, as specified in https://github.com/palantir/sls-spec/blob/master/manifest.md
+# A map of extended manifest attributes.
 # Defaults to an empty map.
 manifest_extensions = { key = "value" }
 ```